kerwilgil/cowork-session-cleaner/README.md

 - **Professional documentation in both languages**
 - **Zero dependencies** for maximum accessibility

-2026 Built with Windows and Spanish support in mind.
+2026 Built with Windows and MacOS Spanish support in mind.
 By Kerwil Gil

 ---